uperl/Dist-Zilla-Plugin-OurPkgVersion/README.md

     This is arguably the correct thing to do, but changes the line numbering of the generated Perl module or source, and thus optional.

+- skip\_main\_module

+    Set to true to ignore the main module in the distribution.
+This prevents a warning when using [Dist::Zilla::Plugin::VersionFromMainModule](https://metacpan.org/pod/Dist::Zilla::Plugin::VersionFromMainModule) to
+    obtain the version number instead of the `dist.ini` file.

 # BUGS

 Please report any bugs or feature requests on the bugtracker website